JT-LIM/fillScore/replit.md

-# Korean Fill-in-the-Blank Exercise Generator
+# 교육과정 빈칸 인출 (Curriculum Blank Extraction)

 ## Overview

-This is a full-stack web application designed to help Korean language learners practice their skills through interactive fill-in-the-blank exercises.
-The application automatically analyzes Korean text and creates blanks based on morphological patterns and difficulty levels, providing instant feedback and detailed scoring to enhance the learning experience.
+This is a full-stack web application designed to help students practice with Korean educational curriculum content through interactive fill-in-the-blank exercises.
+The application automatically analyzes Korean educational text and creates blanks based on morphological patterns and difficulty levels, providing instant feedback and detailed scoring to enhance the learning experience with curriculum-based content.

 ## User Preferences